What’s the weather like in Milford Sound?

 Milford Sound on a Sunny Day

 There may be fewer waterfalls on a sunny day, but that doesn’t mean there aren’t other things to see.
-The wildlife of Milford love it when the sun makes an appearance.
+The wildlife of Milford loves it when the sun makes an appearance.
 While on a boat cruise, you might be lucky enough to see seals lounging about on Seal Rock soaking up the rays.
 Friendly Keas will be flying about as their brilliantly coloured wings shine in the sunlight.

 When the sun comes out and the clouds part, you also can enjoy the towering mountains that surround you.
 Mitre Peak is an icon of Milford and seeing it in its entirety is breath-taking!